 The social and economic consequences of health: causal analysis using intergenerational UK data

-To achieve this we will use data from UK Biobank and two cohort studies - the Avon Longitudinal Study of Parents and Children and Early Prediction of Adolescent Depression - both of which have repeated measures of multiple mental and physical health measures and economic and social outcomes of parents and children.
-By applying causal inference methods we will examine the causal links between health and social and economic outcome and assess whether the impact of health changes across the life course, identifying periods of the life course where policy changes are likely to have the greatest effects.
-Given the importance of intergenerational transmission of health and other socio-economic factors, we will study whether parental health causally affects the social and economic outcomes of children.
-Synthesising the evidence we generate with findings from other studies funded in this Health Foundation programme and with economic modelling, we will demonstrate the collective economic returns to maximising population health.
+To achieve this, the project uses data from UK Biobank and two cohort studies – the Avon Longitudinal Study of Parents and Children and Early Prediction of Adolescent Depression – both of which have repeated measures of multiple mental and physical health measures and economic and social outcomes of parents and children.
+By applying causal inference methods it examines the causal links between health and social and economic outcome and assesses whether the impact of health changes across the life course, identifying periods of the life course where policy changes are likely to have the greatest effects.
+Given the importance of intergenerational transmission of health and other socio-economic factors, the project considers whether parental health causally affects the social and economic outcomes of children.
+Synthesising the evidence generated with findings from other studies funded in this Health Foundation programme and with economic modelling, the project demonstrates the collective economic returns to maximising population health.
 This in turn will motivate cross-government action to maximise health.